Madonna: 2017–2021: Move to Lisbon and Madame X

-While living in Lisbon, Madonna met Dino D'Santiago, who introduced her to many local musicians playing fado, morna and samba music.
-They regularly invited her to their "living room sessions", thus she was inspired to make her 14th studio album, Madame X. Madonna produced the album with several musicians, primarily her longtime collaborator Mirwais and Mike Dean.
-The album was critically well received, with NME deeming it "bold, bizarre, self-referential and unlike anything Madonna has ever done before."
-Released in June 2019, Madame X debuted atop the Billboard 200, becoming her ninth number-one album there.
-All four of its singles—"Medellín", "Crave", "I Rise" and "I Don't Search I Find"—topped the Billboard Dance Club Songs chart, extending her record for most number-one entries on the chart.
+While residing in Lisbon, Madonna met Portuguese musician Dino D'Santiago, who introduced her to local artists performing fado, morna, and samba music.
+She frequently attended their informal "living room sessions", which inspired her fourteenth studio album, Madame X. The album was released on June 14, 2019, and Madonna produced it with various musicians, primarily her longtime collaborator Mirwais and Mike Dean.
+Madame X debuted at number one on the Billboard 200, her ninth to do so.
+Its four singles—"Medellín", "Crave", "I Rise" and "I Don't Search I Find"—each reached number one on the Billboard Dance Club Songs chart, further extending her record for the most chart-topping entries.